Manage report acceleration

 After you click Start to kick off the verification process you can follow its progress on the detail page for your summary under Summary Status.
 When the verification process completes, this is where you'll be notified whether it succeeded or failed.
 Either way you can click the verification status to see details about what happened.

 When verification fails, the Verification Failed dialog can tell you what went wrong:

-During the verification process, Splunk will skip hot buckets and buckets that are in the process of building.
+During the verification process, Splunk Enterprise skips hot buckets and buckets that are in the process of building.

-When a summary fails verification you can review the root search (or searches) to see if it can be fixed to provide correct results.
-Once the search is working, click Rebuild to rebuild the summary so it is entirely consistent.
-Or, if you're fine with the search as-is, just rebuild the search.
-And if you'd rather start over from scratch, delete the summary and start over with an entirely new search.
+When a summary fails verification you can review the root search string (or strings) to see if it can be fixed to provide correct results.
+Once the report is working, click Rebuild to rebuild the summary so it is entirely consistent.
+Or, if you're fine with the report as-is, just rebuild the report.
+And if you'd rather start over from scratch, delete the summary and start over with an entirely new report.

 Update, rebuild, and delete summaries

 Click Update if the Summary Status shows that the summary has not been updated in some time and you would like to make it current.
 Update kicks off a standard summary update report to pull in events so that it is not missing data from the last few hours (for example).